lukesdm/geoportfolio/weighted-overlay/index.md

 | Within 100m of an accessible trail | Trekking through woodland can be difficult.
 | Not less than 10m from trail | For discretion, and to account for width of track.

+All of these have to be true for a candidate site, so model these with binary layers (values 0 and 1) and multiply them all, creating an *essential* mask.

 #### Desirability

 | Criterion | Weighting | Rationale